2015 Memphis mayoral election: Declined

-General Election
+Campaign

-A C Wharton was first elected Mayor of Memphis in a 2009 special election following the resignation of Mayor Willie Herenton; he was elected to a full term in 2011.
+Wharton was first elected Mayor in a 2009 special election following the resignation of Mayor Willie Herenton; he was elected to a full term in 2011.
 As mayor, Wharton oversaw the city's response to the 2009 recession and subsequent budget cuts.
 Wharton defended his record as mayor, but faced criticism from his challengers on Memphis' high crime rates, slow economic growth, and Wharton's benefits cuts to city workers.
 Strickland painted himself as a "law and order" candidate and promised to crack down on violent crime in the city, while Harold Collins called for a data-based approach to crime and for increased job training for Memphis residents.
 On Election Day, Strickland defeated Wharton by nearly twenty percentage points, winning a plurality of the vote.